Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 If you are running UFS journal, there is only one place for the journal.
 There is a single Kubernetes [Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) template that can be used for only formatting the master.
+The Job runs `alluxio formatMasters` and formats the journal for all masters.
 You should make sure the Job runs with the same configMap with all your other Alluxio masters so it's able to find the journal persistent storage and format it.

 ```console